yashzawar02/Blog_project/README.md

 --Create a database in xampp server with name as same of the database file included here and import it into your xampp server.

 --No license yet.

+Fork download the zip file and then extract it.